asnar00/zeta/readme.md

 `zeta` (`ze`ro `t`o `a`nything) is a compiler that reads in `zero` programs (expressed in *feature normal form*) and generates code in any language and for any backend.
 Initially we'll support typescript and swift/metal.

+## zero

+`zero` is an experimental programming language built around the concept of *feature modularity*.
+For a full explanation, look at the test [hello world](./src/test/Hello.zero.md) example.

 ## feature normal form

 *Feature-normal form* (`fnf`) represents code as a tree of markdown files, each one defining a feature.
 Sub-features are stored in a folder of the same name, ordered by creation date.
 Markdown files look a lot like blog posts - they contain formatted text designed for human readers, with code snippets inline.